ivarin/apt-get-install-sandbox/readme.md

 pip install -r requirements.txt pytest tests/ --junitxml=./report.xml
 ```
-hopefully, this will output something like this:
+hopefully, this will output [s]omething like this:
 ```
 collected 11 items